Contrastive Forward-Forward: A Training Algorithm of Vision Transformer: Conclusion

 Experiments demonstrated that the proposed method outperformed the baseline FF in terms of accuracy, inference time (against FF without head) and convergence speed.
 Additionally, to better integrate contrastive loss into FF, we introduced the Marginal Contrastive Loss by slightly modifying the original contrastive loss.
 Experiments showed that this led to better results.
 Although our primary goal was to improve FF, another goal was to develop an algorithm that is able to compete with BP.
 Additional experiments show that the proposed algorithm can achieve relatively close and competitive performance with BP using the CE loss function on ViT.

-The main advantage of using FF-based methods (including the proposed method) is the ability to create a pipeline that allows strong parallelization during training across layers.
-The proposed algorithm (inherited from FF) has some disadvantages compared to BP including the limited choice of loss functions, relatively complex implementation, and restriction to classification problem.
-We hope that researchers will pay more attention to this algorithm and address its shortcomings. {A.\arabic{equation}}
+The proposed algorithm has some disadvantages compared to BP including the limited choice of loss functions, relatively complex implementation, and restriction to classification problem.
+Extending the method to complex vision tasks like object tracking/detection and image segmentation, evaluating it on large-scale models and bigger datasets, and examining its biological plausibility are suggested as future work. {A.\arabic{equation}}